Top-Level Domains (TLDs) for the Chinese market

 - .网络 is .NET in Simplified Chinese

-ccTLDs are supplied and managed by the local authorities.
-The Chinese local authorities manage the above examples.
+Some of the TLDs are ccTLDs and are supplied and managed by the Chinese authorities.

-The domain can also be in the Chinese language e.g. 我的域.com (domain format in the Chinese language “mydomain”).
+The domain can also be in the Chinese language, e.g., 我的域.com (“mydomain” in Chinese).
 You can purchase a domain in Chinese from any domain supplier supporting the Chinese language.
-The authorities manage TLD.
+The authorities manage the TLD.

 Examples;